developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Sets the translucency percentage of the decode screen notification overlay from 20 to 50 with a step of 5.
-Supported on Android with EMDK version 7.2 and later.
+Supported on Android devices with EMDK version 7.2 and later.

 ####Access